kevinfiol/etto/README.md

 ### Basic usage

-By default, etto only matches against the `choice.label` property of each choice, whilst the `choice.value` property is what your input element will be populated with.
+By default, `choice.label` is what is shown for each item, whilst `choice.value` is what your input element will be populated with upon selection.
+In addition, etto by default matches against only `choice.label`.
 You can provide a custom `config.filterFn` for a custom filter mechanism (read more below & see live examples).

 In addition, custom properties can be added to every choice object if you'd like.
 You can configure etto to use functions such as `config.onSelect` and `config.createItemFn` to use these properties in different ways.